payburner/wc-gateway-payburner/readme.txt

 https://github.com/payburner/payburner.js
 https://github.com/payburner/paybutton.js

-Please note that www.payburner.com collects no PII whatsoever.
+payburner.js interacts solely with the payburner browser extension which can be found at https://chrome.google.com/webstore/detail/payburner-browser-extensi/ghigcfhmoaokccllienfhdhdndkfhmop

 The browser extension itself is a what is called a non-custodial hot wallet.
 The users maintain full control over the wallet and their funds.

+paybutton.js interacts with https://gateway.payburner.com to manage the status of the payment on the payburner payment gateway.

+On the back end, the php class class-payburner-api.php interacts with https://gateway.payburner.com to check the payment status.

+The privacy policy of Payburner and its related sites, including https://www.payburner.com and https://gateway.payburner.com can be found at: https://www.payburner.com/payburner-privacy-policy.txt

 == Installation ==
 1. Upload the plugin folder to the \"/wp-content/plugins/\" directory.